MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_07_Windows_PowerShell_Scripting.md

 ### Task 3: Set the execution policy

-1. At the Windows PowerShell prompt, enter the following command, and then select Enter.
-Enter **Y** at the prompt and select Enter:
+1. At the Windows PowerShell prompt, enter the following command, and then press the Enter key.
+Enter **Y** at the prompt and press the Enter key:

    ```powershell
    Set-ExecutionPolicy AllSigned
    ```

-2. At the Windows PowerShell prompt, enter the following command, and then select Enter.
+2. At the Windows PowerShell prompt, enter the following command, and then press the Enter key.
 You might be asked if you want to run software from the untrusted publisher.
-Enter **A** and then select Enter:
+Enter **A** and then press the Enter key:

    ```powershell
    .\HelloWorld.ps1
    ```

-3. At the Windows PowerShell prompt, enter the following command, and then select Enter.
-Enter **Y** at the prompt and select Enter:
+3. At the Windows PowerShell prompt, enter the following command, and then press the Enter key.
+Enter **Y** at the prompt and press the Enter key:

    ```powershell
    Set-ExecutionPolicy Unrestricted